Hispanic Heroes of History: 5 Unsung Hombres

 4. Ralph Lazo

 During World War II, Ralph Lazo became the only known person of non-Japanese ancestry who volunteered to live in an internment camp alongside 110,000 people of Japanese descent—most of whom were American citizens.
 Lazo, a Mexican American, was born in a Black hospital in Los Angeles in 1924.
-He experienced discrimination in LA because segregation applied to both the Black and Latino community at that time, in addition to experiencing it on the Native American reservation in Arizona where he lived for some time as a child.
+He experienced discrimination in LA because segregation applied to both the Black and Latino communities at that time, in addition to experiencing it on the Native American reservation in Arizona where he lived for some time as a child.

-In 1942, when Lazo was a teen, the United States corralled Japanese American leaders with plans to congregate and evacuate Japanese people living on US soil, even if they were American citizens.
+In 1942, when Lazo was a teen, the United States corralled Japanese-American leaders with plans to congregate and evacuate Japanese people living on US soil, even if they were American citizens.
 Having many Japanese friends who were losing their homes, jobs, and lives, Lazo was heartbroken and horrified.
-When his Japanese American friend jokingly suggested, “Why don’t you come along?”—he did.
+When his Japanese-American friend jokingly suggested, “Why don’t you come along?”—he did.
 The person who took his information just assumed he was Japanese.
 He told the Los Angeles Times, “They didn’t ask...being brown has its advantages.”
 Lazo ended up at Manzanar, one of the 10 internment camps for Japanese Americans.
-While there, he was one of the most popular and beloved “camp goers.”
+While there, he was one of the most popular and beloved “campgoers.”
 Two years later, in August 1944, he was drafted into the United States Army and fought in the Pacific Theater.
 Ultimately, he survived both his time in the internment camp and his deployment, and his story made national news.

 Lazo was one of only 10 donors who gave $1,000 or more to the lawsuit that led to the establishment of the Office of Redress Administration (ORA).
 The ORA administered a 10-year program to provide untaxed restitution payments of $20,000 to those Japanese Americans forced into internment camps.
 Ralph Lazo’s sacrifices for the cause and people in need won’t be forgotten.